hippkap/BHDS.2010.Assignment.3/README.md

 shifts within the dataset.
 We decided to include a violin plot to further emphasize the distributional "landscape" of the data, in addition to the required boxplot.
-We also decided to run a t-test on the data, to assess whether the difference in group averages is statistically significant. ...
+We also decided to run a t-test on the data, to assess whether the difference in group averages is statistically significant, adding an inferential dimension to our descriptive findings.
+This analytical extension strengthened the project’s rigor by confirming that Group 1’s decline in texting behavior was significant while Group 2’s change was not.
+Altogether, this assignment deepened our appreciation for how reproducible research practices such as proper documentation, version control, and peer review—contribute to clarity, accuracy, and teamwork in data science.